Clay-foundation/model/CONTRIBUTING.md

 1. Compute normalization statistics (mean/std per band) from a representative sample
 2. Find the central wavelength of each band in micrometers
-3. Add an entry to `configs/metadata.yaml` and `claymodel/configs/metadata.yaml`
+3. Add an entry to `claymodel/configs/metadata.yaml`
 4. Test with `clay info --sensor your-sensor` and `normalize(pixels, "your-sensor")`
 5. Submit a PR with the metadata and a brief description of the instrument